Benfleet railway station

-Benfleet railway station is on the London, Tilbury and Southend line, serving the towns of South Benfleet and Canvey Island, Essex.
+Benfleet is a railway station on the London, Tilbury and Southend line, serving the towns of South Benfleet and Canvey Island, Essex.
 It is 29 mi 11 chain down the main line from London Fenchurch Street via Basildon and it is situated between Pitsea to the west and Leigh-on-Sea to the east.
 Its three-letter station code is BEF.
+The station and all trains serving it are currently operated by c2c.